smithy-lang/smithy-python/designs/exceptions.md

 @runtime_checkable
 class ErrorRetryInfo(Protocol):
     is_retry_safe: bool | None = None
-    """Whether the exception is safe to retry.
+    """Whether the error is safe to retry.

     A value of True does not mean a retry will occur, but rather that a retry is allowed to occur.